Major League Hacking 2026 Hackathon Season

 Absolutely!
 Beginners are encouraged to try it out and mentors will be available to assist with the projects.
 Throughout the week of the hardware track, we will provide Discord office hours and mentors on-campus.

-Hardware participants are still required to check in to the event on the 24th and be physically present for judging on the 25th.
+Hardware participants are still required to check in to the event on January 24th.

 *Can't find what you're looking for?
 Contact Our Team